Residualstress/Crazyflie_Jevois_RaspberryPi/README.md

 # Crazyflie_Jevois_RaspberryPi
 This repository is used to connect Crazyflie to Jevois or Raspberry Pi.
 The main steps run on a Raspberry Pi with an operating system similar to Jevois.
-However, when the steps differ from Jevois, specific instructions are given.y Pi which is similar to Jevois on OS.
-But the specification will be given when the steps turn to different on Jevois.
+And the specification will be given when the steps turn to different on Jevois.

 ## Platform
 1. Crazyflie 2.0 and Crazyflie Bolt